yujenyu/Group11_Project/Meetings/meeting.md

 ### Notes & decisions

-Apply new template for game page, not to change the size of game's painting.
+Apply a new template for the game page, not to change the size of the game's painting.

 ### Next steps

-Incorporate the menu and game interface, try to help Masa for back end.
+Incorporate the menu and game interface, try to help Masa for backend.